Béla Kéler: Hamburg with George Stadly (1877–1878)

-At the Paris World Fair (1878)
+Paris World Fair (1878)

 At the beginning of May 1878, Kéler received an offer for a concert series in Paris.
 For that reason, he left Hamburg on May 10 and set out for another artistic engagement to the land of the Gallic rooster.
 Kéler arrived in Paris in the evening of May 17.
 For the purposes of the 10th World's Fair, which took place in Paris from May 1 to October 31, an 80-member orchestra was organized and led by Jean-Baptiste Arban (1825–1889) in the Orangerie building, together with other renowned conductors.
 Kéler conducted a total of 30 concerts in the electrically illuminated hall between May 24 and June 21 and believed that their success would lead to securing further engagements.
 During the concert string, Kéler's state of health gradually worsened.
 Since June 27, six days after the last 30th concert, he was hospitalized at Hospitaller Order of the Brothers of Saint John of God.
 Kéler's health was improving from the beginning of July, and he began to feel relatively well.
 In the evening on August 3, Kéler left the Paris hospital and a day later, on Sunday August 4 arrived in Wiesbaden.

 Tivolis in Hannover and Copenhagen (1878)

-Kéler did not stay long in Wiesbaden, already on August 8 he left on a tour to Copenhagen, where the artistic director of the local entertainment park Tivoli Bernhard Olsen had made Kéler an offer shortly before his departure from Paris.
+Kéler did not stay long in Wiesbaden, already on August 8 he left on a tour to Copenhagen, where the artistic director of the local entertainment park Tivoli, Bernhard Olsen, had made Kéler an offer shortly before his departure from Paris.
 However, Kéler's first stop was Hannover, where he conducted the orchestra of the 1st Hannover Infantry Regiment no. 74 from August 11 to 15 in the newly opened Karl Röpke Tivoli concert garden in the center of Hannover.
 Only after that, Kéler headed from Hannover via Hamburg, Kiel and Korsør to Copenhagen.

 Kéler's concerts in Copenhagen were held between August 24 and September 11 in Tivoli, which still exists to this day and at the same time is the second oldest entertainment park in the world.
 At the concerts, jointly appeared the permanent Tivoli orchestra conductor Balduin Dahl (1834–1891).